rackerlabs/design-system/_docs/style/spacing.md

 ### Body elements

-A body element includes list items, drop-down selectors, and paragraphs.
+Body elements can include list items, drop-down selectors, and paragraphs.
 There is no single spacing value that can be used across all body element content.

 {% endcolumn %}